froatsnook/meteor-request/README.md

-A simplified HTTP client, packaged for Meteor (from npm)
+npm's top HTTP client, [request](https://github.com/request/request), packaged for Meteor

-Meteor's HTTP package is great, but it doesn't support retrieving binary data (useful, for example, when downlading an image).
+Meteor's `http` package is great, but it doesn't support retrieving binary data (useful, for example, when downlading an image).
+There are no plans to add this feature since that the `http` package should behave the same on the client as on the server.

 Example
 =======